DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 particular demands with remarkable effectiveness.
 Such spaces are not inferior or ‘virtual’ but very real and actual spaces.
 The immaterial character of the activities taking place within them does not reduce their reality.
-On the contrary this quality enhances their capacity to fully respond to specific needs.
+On the contrary, this quality enhances their capacity to fully respond to specific needs.
 These spaces emerge precisely because they meet demands that other territorial spaces are not able cater to with the same degree of effectiveness.

-It is pointless to stress the virtuality of relationships on Facebook for the same reason as it is pointless to compare Wikipedia with the Encyclopedia Britannica.
-It makes more sense to ask what are Facebook and Wikipedia spaces for and to adopt a more balanced approach where territorial spaces are studied through the same questions.
+It is pointless to stress the virtuality of relationships on Facebook for the same reason as it is pointless to compare Wikipedia with the Encyclopædia Britannica.
+It makes more sense to ask what are Facebook and Wikipedia spaces for and to adopt a more balanced approach, where territorial spaces are studied through the same questions.
 Which territorial space allows people all over the globe to collaborate on the production of an encyclopedia that is freely accessible to all?
 Which territorial space would make sharing at any time possible, with contacts we choose, and independent of location?
-Which territorial spaces would allow us to view or listen to the archive of all audio-visual resources?
+Which territorial space would allow us to view or listen to the archive of all audio-visual resources?

 Matter is difficult to shift around because it is composed of energy and